 Anxiety is a general term for several disorders that cause nervousness, fear, apprehension, and worrying… These disorders affect how we feel and behave, and they can manifest real physical symptoms.
 Mild anxiety is vague and unsettling, while severe anxiety can be extremely debilitating, having a serious impact on daily life.¹

 Sounds about right.
 I still remember the first time I heard the word, instantly associating it with weakness and fragility.
 A flaw.
 There are many misconceptions associated with the term ‘anxiety’ and understandably so, considering the word is so broad and broadly used in society.
-I also believe it’s used too loosely in day to day life, thereby contributing to a lack of understanding.
+I also believe it’s used too loosely in day to day life, contributing to a lack of understanding.
 Despite coming so far as a race, we’ve become stuck in a place where we cannot manifest the ability to treat people equally based on their mental state, which is undeniably a shocking position for us, as humans.

 The first time I told someone outside of my family about suffering from anxiety, I was terrified and lost in a world where toxic thoughts were swimming around in my head and I genuinely believed they would save me from drowning.
 Initially, telling someone else about this was an instant relief.
 I felt a little lighter knowing I’d shared something so destructive in my life with someone else who’d perhaps be able to help me through it, providing support where possible.
 Sadly, I was wrong.
 I’ve since learnt that people will certainly provide a supportive front but that’s all it is – a facade.
 Some of us are designed to deal with heavy emotional distress and some of us simply are not: and that’s okay.